 If you YouTube catfishing, you’ll find a lot of cases that involve conning someone out of money.
 But predators can catfish teens with the intent to harm or abduct them.

 Table Of Contents

 Surprising Catfish Statistics That’ll Stop You in Your Tracks

 Is catfishing illegal?
 Predators don’t seem to think so.
 According to a recent study, 43% of men report they’ve been catfished, with 28% of women admitting to being a victim.
-That’s not surprising considering that cybersecurity experts estimate that one in 10 social media profiles are fake.
+That’s not surprising, considering that cybersecurity experts estimate that one in 10 social media profiles is fake.

 The same survey discovered that victims were most commonly tricked into sending money or sexually explicit photographs.
 But perhaps the most surprising tidbit to come out of the survey was that some victims report being catfished more than once.

 So, is catfishing a crime?
 While the act of catfishing online isn’t illegal (it’s not against the law to lie to someone), the acts performed while catfishing can in fact be criminal.

 And regardless of whether any criminal act was performed, the consequences can be extremely concerning.
 Overall, the feeling that comes with being catfished can vary from laughing it off to being completely distraught:

 - 60% felt no harm was done

 - 25% felt humiliated